Train Your Brain: Deliberate PracticeTags: deliberate practice getting started Learn to Lift lifting technique psychology

 To help you with your deliberate practice, you should train yourself to add the squat, press, bench press, and deadlift to your visual database of human movement.
 Keeping in mind that all people look a little bit differently when doing these movements correctly, your first goal should be to learn what you look like when you do them.

 The models for each movement contain visual markers, like those listed above.
-An experienced eye can pick out the relationships between the bar and various body parts such as the angles your limbs make at certain joints, what we call the diagnostic angles of a lift.
-Starting Strength (3d ed.) will teach you what to look for every time you review your lift.
+An experienced eye can pick out the relationships between the bar and various body parts such as the angles your limbs make at certain joints.
 The goal is to start seeing yourself as a stick figure of connected articulating points.

 While everyone looks a little bit different when they perform the lifts, you look like you.
 If you have a long torso and short femurs, you will squat with a more vertical torso than someone of the opposite build.
 But, you will do so consistently, and you can learn what you should look like.
 An experienced coach can help you confirm or correct your visual perception of your lift, but over time, you will get better at picking out your form errors and learning what cues or fixes work.